-Learn how to use the gross/net weight feature of the melba tool article.
+Learn how to use the gross/net weight feature of the Melba software.

 Some foods undergo a first transformation necessary for their integration into a recipe.
 This is the case with many fruits and vegetables (we peel the potato, we seed the grapes, we remove the carrots, etc...)

 At item level, taking these material losses into account creates the distinction between gross weight and net weight.
-This is important for calculating the right quantities of supply necessary for the realization of a recipe and for determining the fair cost of an item.
+It's important to calculate the right quantities of supply necessary for a recipe and for determining the fair cost of an item.

-You can fill in this information in melba in the "Net weight of the article in production" block, located under the photo of the article.
+You can fill in this information on Melba in the "Net weight of the ingredient in production" block, located under the photo of the ingredient.

 To apply a weight variation:

 1. Click on “ Indicate a weight variation ”